 Why the dramatic increase in entries?
 “There’s no single reason,” said race director and event co-founder Jack Woehrle.
 “Obviously, a more interesting racecourse and more track time helped.
 But we think the growth stems from a combination of the unique atmosphere that our entrants enjoy, the positive exposure we’ve received in both print and digital media, and the enthusiastic support of many of our past participants who brought their friends to discover what the Put-in-Bay event is all about.”
 Enthusiasts can look forward to coverage of this year’s event in a number of national automotive publications in the months to come.

-Live coverage of the races was also provided by the folks at WPIB TV and great videos are available on their website.
+Live coverage of the 2017 Road Races was also provided by the folks at WPIB TV and great videos are available on their website.
 The “friends-bring-friends” impact can’t be understated.
 For example, Kurt Niemeyer, the event’s marketing, sponsorship, and advertising director, brought a large group of his Cincinnati-based sports car and vintage racing buddies – a total of 38 cars.

 There were four race groups plus an exhibition group leading up to the finale Put-in-Bay Cup race inviting the top finishing cars from the race groups to vie for “King of the Rock” status.
 For the third year in a row, Joey Bojalad’s ’60 Elva Mk VI took home the honors.
 Island racers again participated led by Sadowsky Racing’s Scott Sadowsky who once again took honors in the Exhibition class in his Porsche 914.